Over $1 Billion won for our clients!

 The North Carolina pure contributory negligence rule bars the recovery of a monetary award if a jury finds that you were partly responsible for the truck accident.
 Even if you’re only 1% at fault and the truck driver is 99% to blame, you still wouldn’t be entitled to compensation.

-To clarify, let’s say you were texting while driving and cell phone record evidence confirms that fact.
+To clarify, let’s say you were texting while driving, and the cell phone record evidence confirms that fact.
 Even if the truck driver had a blood alcohol concentration (BAC) above the legal limit, a jury could decide that your actions were also partially to blame.
-If you weren’t texting behind the wheel, you might have been able to avoid a collision with the truck driver.
-If the jury makes that decision, you have lost your right to compensation.

-Contact DeMayo Law Offices for Your Free Consultation
+Contact DeMayo Law Offices For Your Free Consultation